 Dated Menus.
-Copies of all dated menus must be dated and reflect the actual meal served and serving size of each food item for all meals served.
+Copies of all approved menus must be dated, signed by a registered dietitian and reflect the actual meal served and serving size of each food item for all meals served.
 Substitutions must be recorded on daily menu.

-Memorandum of Agreement.
-(MOA) The MOA lists, in addition to other information listed, the cost per individual meal by type.
+Memorandum of Agreement (MOA).
+The MOA lists, in addition to other information listed, the cost per individual meal by type.
 The MOA is completed at the beginning of the contract year and will end within 12 months of commencement date.